I’ve wanted a small on-camera light for a while, but most are too big and clumsy for my current run-and-gun setup with my Panasonic GH5 camera.

 1/4″/20 thread is placed, does add both extra weight and bulk to the AL-MX compared to the AL-M9.

 The Aputure Amaran AL-MX is marketed as the successor to the AL-M9.
-And while Aputure has listened to the consumers and addressed a number of requests for improvement of the original AL-M9, I don’t think it makes sense – and nor is it fair – to treat the two lights as equal opponents.
+And while Aputure has listened to the consumers and addressed several requests for improvement of the original AL-M9, I don’t think it makes sense – and is not fair – to treat the two lights as equal opponents.

-To sum up, you need to think of these two lights as two different entities both of which have their own merits on their own turf.
+To sum up, you need to think of these two lights as two different entities with their own merits on their own turf.

-That being said, if I had to choose only one, I would go with the AL-MX because it is the more versatile option of the two.
+That being said, if I had to choose only one, I would go with the AL-MX because it is the more versatile option.

 Do you agree with the points of this review?
 Do you know of any good alternatives to these two lights?
 Please share in the comments below.